-- Keep copies of all documentation and back this up be saving copies to an email account you can access from anywhere.
+- Keep copies of all documentation, including bank statements, and back this up by saving copies to an email account you can access from anywhere.
 You never know when you might need something and soft copies with information will often suffice.

 - Find out if you need to register with the tax authorities in your new country of residence.
 British nationals returning to the UK no longer need to complete a specific form and generally someone moving to the UK will be treated as an “arriver” under the Statutory Residency Test.
 You can find out more here: UK Statutory Residency Test

-No doubt we all know of people who have “done a runner” but this is neither prudent nor ethical as any debts will not just disappear.
+No doubt we all know of people who have ‘done a runner’ but this is neither prudent nor ethical as any debts will not just disappear.
 Expatriates who abscond and/or leave debts could be blacklisted from re-entering the country for years to come, if not permanently.
-Any time that person is in an Emirati airport, even in transit, they run the risk of having serious problems with the local authorities.
+Any time that person is in a UAE airport, even in transit, they run the risk of having serious problems with the local authorities.